mapircamera/Kernel/downloads/3d-kernel-models.md

 #3D Kernel Models

+Use the below files to help you design your own housings and accessories for the Kernel product line.

 | **Number of Kernels** | **Number of Link Boards**    | **Included Components**  | **View Model** |**Download Link** | **Comments** |
 |-----------------------|------------------------------|--------------------------|----------------|------------------|--------------|